Breathing Life- The Miracle That Is Zane

 “I will love the light for it shows me the way, yet I will endure the darkness because it shows me the stars”

-A Go Fund Me Page was set up in Zane’s honor/honour to help these overworked and determined parents with some of the costs.
+A fundraising page was set up in Zane’s honor/honour to help these overworked and determined parents with some of the costs.
 They also want to become advocates for pool safety.
 Ensuring your pool is covered, locking your doors, giving your child swimming lessons, proper life vests and making sure your loved ones, baby sitters and friends understand these rules.
 Tiffany and Sean attest these tips can be life-saving and want to make sure it never happens again.

 With every breath, Zane shows hope and promise of recovery.
 With every response, movement and contact, Zane takes another step to greatness.
 Click here to help.
 Most of all, send your prayers, good wishes, and positive thoughts.
 Zane is a light of inspiration for all of us to overcome the odds and with every breath, we all get a little stronger.
 Remember, educate not only yourself, but your family, friends and caregivers on pool and water safety!